Daniel224455/edk2-exynos7580/README.md

 Then, ./build.sh.

-This should make a boot.tar image to be flashed in ODIN, you may need to adjust.
+Under the folder `workspace`, you will find a boot.tar file.
+This file can be flashed to your device's BOOT partition.

 # Credits